UCL/tus-rec-challenge/README.md

-# TUS-REC Challenge
+# TUS-REC Challenge 2025

-This repo is for Trackerless 3D Freehand Ultrasound Reconstruction (TUS-REC) Challenge homepage.
+This repo is for "Trackerless 3D Freehand Ultrasound Reconstruction Challenge" homepage.